dgleich/more-graphs/flight-tickets/README.md

 Downloading the raw data
 ------------------------
-There are three files you need to download in order to build this graph.
+There are two files you need to download in order to build this graph.

 >  https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=247